Are Leaks Driving Up Your Water Usage?

 If your leak detection test indicated a problem, you will need to determine whether the source of the leak is outdoors or indoors.
 When looking outdoors for a potential leak, your inspection should include the irrigation system, the swimming pool or spa (if any) and any fountains on the premises.
 When looking for leaks inside your home, make sure your inspection includes toilets; faucets; showerheads; bathtubs; water supply lines, valves and corrosion; and water softeners.
 Smarthomewaterguide.org has great information about how to perform indoor and outdoor inspections in your own home.

 Be advised that leaks that go unattended could account for expensive water bills and could potentially cause property damage.
 Leaks account for about 10% to 15% of water use for an average home.
 Outdoor irrigation leaks alone can result in a water bill that is significantly higher than what you normally would pay.

 If you’re concerned that your home may be experiencing a water leak, need help learning how to read your meter or want to know where your shutoff valves are, San Jose Water can help.
-It offers free water audits to single-family, multi-family and commercial customers.
-During the water audit, a trained water conservation inspector will demonstrate how to read the meter, detect leaks and estimate the volume of any leaks discovered.
+Our CATCH Program offers water efficiency checkups to single-family, multi-family and commercial customers.

-At the end of the audit, SJW will provide additional conservation tips based on the results of the audit.
-It will also make referrals to other programs, if applicable.
+At the end of the checkup, we will provide additional conservation tips.
+We will also make referrals to other programs, if applicable.
 SJW’s conservation experts are ready to help you use water more wisely by: